-- Preheat oven to 350 degrees F. Line a large rimmed baking sheet with foil (to save you some serious cleanup later as the honey caramelizes) and lightly spray it with olive oil spray.
+- Preheat your oven to 350 degrees F. Line a large rimmed baking sheet with foil (to save you some serious cleanup later as the honey caramelizes) and grease the foil well.

 - Arrange the drumsticks in the pan.
 Whisk together the melted butter, honey, mustard, salt, black pepper, and garlic powder.
-Evenly pour the mixture over the chicken, brushing to coat.
+Evenly pour the mixture over the chicken, brushing all over to coat.